-L1.27 Represent discrete data in tables, diagrams and charts including pie charts, bar charts and line graphs
+FM L1.27 Represent discrete data in tables, diagrams & charts inc. pie charts, bar charts, line graphs

-L1.28 Group discrete data and represent grouped data graphically
+FM L1.28 Group discrete data & represent grouped data graphically

-L1.30 Understand probability on a scale from 0 (impossible) to 1 (certain) and use probabilities to compare the likelihood of events
+FM L1.30 Understand probabilities on a scale from 0 to 1; use to compare the likelihood of events

-L1.31 Use equally likely outcomes to find the probabilities of simple events and express them as fractions
+FM L1.31 Use equally likely outcomes to find probabilities of simple events & express as fractions

 A reading comprehension and vocabulary activity suitable for both ESOL and Literacy / Functional Skills.
 The activities are based on a BBC News article about John Cronin’s online business, John’s Crazy Socks.
 John, who has Down’s Syndrome, is a co-founder of the business, along with his father, Mark.